ETHSydney/Ethereum-training/solidity/README.md

 ```

 ### Constructor

 Is a special function that is invoked when a contract is first deployed.
 This could be via a transaction or another contract.
+It use to be a function with the same name as the contract but is now done using the `constructor` reserved word.

 ```
 contract TestConstructor {